• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: Your Instant Pot is a pro at cooking rice.
-You’ll love how easy it is!
+Why you’ll love it: You already know that your Instant Pot is a pro at cooking rice.
+You’ll love how it makes risotto!

 How long it takes: 35 minutes